vijaybioinfo/ASTHMA_AIRWAYS_2023/README.md

 ---

 *Demultiplexing libraries*: Cell Ranger was used to demultiplex the 10x libraries.

 *Demultiplexing donors*: Demuxlet was used to derive the cells' donor source.

 *Quality control*: [An in-house script](https://github.com/vijaybioinfo/quality_control/blob/main/single_cell.R) was used to explore the quality of the data and select the thresholds.

-Clustering: Seurat was used to cluster the data.
+*Clustering*: Seurat was used to cluster the data.

 For more specific information about the data generation and processing, please check citation.